ReMinecraftPE/mcpe/README.md

   will be supported for as long as possible)
 * Modify the project structure

-Note: The original mcpe01_canada.apk does not work on newer Android devices.
-A port of this likely will.
+Note: While the original mcpe01_canada.apk does not work on anything that isn't the Xperia Play, ReMinecraftPE works on most Android devices.

 ### This is the main modded version.
 For the original decompilation, see [ReMinecraftPE/mcped](https://github.com/ReMinecraftPE/mcped)